toth12/let-them-speak-toth/README.md

 mvn install
 ```

-Finally, store the Tomcat webapps directory and the host addresses for both Mongo and Tomcat in your environment variables (update paths as necessary):
+Finally, store the Tomcat webapps directory, the host addresses for both Mongo and Tomcat, and the production AWS credentials in your environment variables (update paths as necessary):

 ```bash
 export MONGO_HOST="localhost"